Walking with people affected by cancer and deep emotional pain so they are not alone, not confused, and not stripped of their dignity.

 Because people facing cancer deserve more than medicine alone they deserve information, dignity, support, and hope beyond diagnosis.

-Every person is treated with respect and honor, regardless of their diagnosis or circumstances.
+Every person is treated with respect and honor, regardless of their diagnosis.

 Together, we can change the cancer story in Uganda.
 Be part of a movement that brings hope, dignity, and support to those who need it most.